vitkocapcap/happybirthday/README.md

 ## Note

-This is very simple version (Frontend only) since I did not need to create a server to implement an actual register/sign in process.
+This is very simple version (Frontend only) since I did not need to create a server to implement an actual register/sign in process

 The Sign In page is fake because I only used simple `if-else` flow control instead of creating a database to store user information.
-See other projects for more.
+See other projects for more

-Anyways, I made this for my girlfriend so I want everything to be her but not anyone else.
+Anyways, I made this for my girlfriend so I want everything to be her but not anyone else

 The username is `lethithuha`

 The password is `01032001`